holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/02_scratch_functions/lesson_plan.md

     - Why useful
     - Review fahrenheit -> celsius program
     - PRIMM on program that draws hexagons of increasing size
+        - Mess with it so it changes colors
+        - Mess with it to make it turn 111 degrees
 - What is a function?
     - Input/output
 - Where have we seen functions?